How do I prepare for the board qualifying exam?

 I am in a qualified AACS fellowship, and am board eligible for my primary board certification.
 Can I sit for the exam before I am board-certified?

 You may be permitted to sit for the exam, but you will not receive your examination results, whether pass or fail, until primary board certification is completed and received.

 What is required to maintain certification?
 Does it expire?

 The candidate successfully completing the board examination will be awarded a certificate that is valid for ten years.
-ABFCS diplomates must pay annual membership fees and be re-examined every ten years to maintain certification.
+ABFCS diplomates must pay annual membership fees, complete 75 hours of continuing medical education, and be re-examined every ten years to maintain certification.

 What happens if I allow my board certification to lapse?

 After you have become a diplomate of the ABFCS, you may be re-examined in order to renew board certification at any time, even if your certification has lapsed.

 If you are a facial cosmetic surgeon with training from a country outside of the United States, it is possible to qualify for board certification from the American Board of Facial Cosmetic Surgery (ABFCS) with proven experience and credentials.
 In fact, many board certified facial cosmetic surgeons from countries including India and Greece are deeply involved in our mission today.
 Read about facial cosmetic surgery board certification outside the United States here.